yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - React is a front-end JavaScript library for building user interfaces which developed by Facebook, now Instagram, Netflix, Whatsapp, Uber, Dropbox, IMDB and Reddit, etc. also use React.js
 > - Build a huge website which includes complicated events and status change instead of buliding a simple web.<br /><br/>

-1.2 What Is Strength And Weakness Of React.js ?
+1.2 What Is Features Of React.js ?
 > - Only the View of MVC.
+> - JSX.
+> - Virtual DOM.
+> - Uni-directional data flow.
+> - Components based.

+<br/><br/>

+1.3 What Is Strength And Weakness Of React.js ?
-> - Virtual DOM : Virtual DOM compares the components’ previous states and updates only the items in the Real DOM that were changed, instead of updating all of the components again.
+> - Ensures faster rendering with virtual DOM, which compares the components’ previous states and updates only the items in the Real DOM that were changed, instead of updating all of the components again.
+> - React.js ensures that codes are reusable when these two technologies HTML and JavaScript are combined.
+React.js also makes use of only downward data flow.
+So, even small changes made to the child structures will not affect their parents.
-> - Components based : It follows the component based approach which helps in building reusable UI components.
+> - It follows the component based approach which helps in building reusable UI components.
+> - Uni-directional data flow make it becomes easier to debug errors and know where a problem occurs in an application at the moment in question.
+> - SEO friendly, React can run on the server, rendering and returning the virtual DOM to the browser as a regular webpage.
+> - Can be used for the development of both web and mobile apps
 > - Server-side rendering.
-> - Uni-directional data flow or data binding : It becomes easier to debug errors and know where a problem occurs in an application at the moment in question.
+> - Useful developer toolset.
-> - More friendly to SEO.
+> - Strong community support.
-> - Can be used for the development of both web and mobile apps

 <br/>